ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Store Validation

-In a normal Laravel application, you have a store method into a controller, and you have to validate fields using the request:
+In a normal Laravel application, you have a store method into a controller and you have to validate fields using the following request:

 ```php
 $request->validate([